Sublimation Psychology

 Getty/AnnaStills

-Is sublimation good or bad?
+Is sublimation a good or bad defense mechanism?

-Defense mechanisms typically aren't inherently good or bad.
-The distinction comes in based on how they affect our lives.
-In general, redirecting the energy from impulses that could be harmful is a good thing because it can benefit both the individual and those around them.
 However, it’s important to note that redirecting may cause its own problems, too.
 Constantly rerouting frequent feelings of anger can defend you from harming yourself, others, or your relationships, but it won’t help you get to the root of why you’re so often feeling this way.
 Or, consider the act of funneling frustration, sadness, or stress into exercise.
 While building an exercise routine can be highly beneficial to your mental and physical health, overdoing it can lead to the opposite effects: injury, obsessiveness, or even neglect of other areas of life.
 As mentioned in the journal American Imago (founded by Freud), understanding these defense mechanisms can help individuals to better manage their emotions and psychological well-being.

 Getting help controlling impulses

 The ability to control our impulses is what allows us to function well together in relationships and as a society.
 For our own well-being, though, it’s best to do this in a healthy way.
 This is where the guidance of a mental health professional may be useful.
-For instance, a therapist can help you examine where potentially problematic impulses may be coming from and craft strategies for sublimation or other ways to handle them.
+For instance, a psychotherapist can help you examine where potentially problematic impulses may be coming from and craft strategies for sublimation or other ways to handle them.
 If certain impulses are causing symptoms of anxiety or depression, they may be able to help you identify and manage those as well.
 Some psychologists believe in regression therapy.
 This is one technique to help the patient recall painful memories from when they were a child to understand their current mental state and to heal properly from the experience.
 However, this technique is controversial since many experts are convinced that this can lead to false memories.

 iStock/Drs Producoes